zranndts/unit-flex/README.md

 > ⚠️ **Note on Engineering Mode Output:**
 > When using `mode="engineering"`, the result is returned as a high-precision `Decimal` object to ensure maximum accuracy.<br>Please note that `Decimal` values cannot be directly operated with `float` or `int` types in Python.

-If you need to perform mathematical operations with the result, consider casting it manually:
+If you need to perform mathematical operations with the engineering mode result, consider casting it manually:
 ```python
 float_result = float(result)
 ```